TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 ## Conclusion

 Throughout this project, I questioned, more than once whether sticking with an FPGA implementation was the right call 🤔.
 There were definitely moments where the idea of switching to the AK4114 felt tempting.
 It would’ve simplified many things and saved me from a few late nights staring at timing diagrams wondering what broke this time.
-But the AK4114 is officially end-of-life, not to mention pretty expensive for what it does—so that option was quickly shelved 🗄️.
+But the AK4114 is officially end-of-life, not to mention pretty expensive for what it does so that option was quickly shelved 🗄️.

 There are other chips on the market from Texas Instruments and others, that could’ve filled the gap.
 But let’s be honest: where’s the fun in taking the easy route when you could be fighting with VHDL and constraints files instead? 😭.